This post summarizes some chatbots for Artificial Intelligence or AI generative tools.

 Microsoft Bing AI

 Bing AI is Microsoft’s chatbot.
-It is open only to testers.
+As of 2023, it is open only to testers.

 Meta LLaMa